Techryptic/Techryptic.github.io/_posts/2018-06-27-Google-Capture-The-Flag-2018-Writeup.markdown

 ![](/img/in-post/post-js-version/googlectf-obscurity.png)

 # Security by Obscurity
-Using Johntheripper, Grabbed & Compiled source (debian's didn't seem to have zip functionality).
+Using `Johntheripper`, Grabbed & Compiled source (debian's didn't seem to have zip functionality).
 Following instructions to get the hash from the zip and then running john against the hash cracked the password to 'asdf'.
 Extracting with password gives key:

 `CTF{CompressionIsNotEncryption}`